Center for Geriatric Psychiatry

 Our inpatient 21-bed geriatric psychiatry facility is a pleasant and peaceful environment.
 We develop a patient-centered plan that emphasizes behavioral intervention and psychotropic medication to help with mind, emotions and behavior.

-- Inpatient medical
+- Inpatient medical evaluation

 A complete diagnostic workup including medical history, condition and memory testing.